-Erb receives Patriot Award for dedication and support of active duty servicemen
+Erb receives Patriot Award for dedication and support of active duty service members

 ORONO, Maine 𑁋 University of Maine Advanced Structures and Composites Center senior R&D program manager and retired Air National Guard Maj.
 David Erb received the Employer Support of the Guard and Reserve (ESGR) Patriot Award from retired Brig.
 Gen. Dwaine Drummond during a ceremony held Oct.
 25.

 According to the ESGR website, “the Patriot Award reflects the efforts made to support citizen warriors through a wide range of measures including flexible schedules, time off prior to and after deployment, caring for families, and granting leaves of absence if needed.”
 Individual supervisors may be nominated by an employee serving in the National Guard or Reserve, or by the employee’s spouse.
 ASCC Research Engineer and Army Reserve 1st Sgt.
 Jonathan Roy nominated Erb for the award.

 “First Sgt.
 Roy recognizes that his employer goes above and beyond in supporting him.
 Without employers and family, none of us (military personnel) could do our job,” said Gen. Drummond during the award presentation.

 Erb has nearly 30 years of combined service in the Air Force and Air National Guard as an airman and commissioned officer.

 “I am honored by this award and appreciate the sacrifices Jon has made and his ability to balance both of these endeavors in his career,” said Erb.
 “He is an indispensable part of our operations here at the Composites Center and we are proud to support his military work.”